Zachary D. Gildehaus, CFA, CFP®

 Milestone 1: Building a base

-Now that your bags are packed, you’ll want to build a foundation in each of the three goals.
-While we recommend prioritizing each goal in the order shown below, you can tackle them one at time, save for them equally or put more money toward the one that most appeals to you.
+Now that you're ready to go, you’ll want to build a foundation for each of the three goals.
+While we recommend prioritizing each goal in the order shown below, you can tackle them one at a time, save for them equally or put more money toward the one that most appeals to you.

 - Prioritize $500 to a month’s worth of expenses in emergency savings.
-Unexpected expenses and dips in income are common, and small disruptions can happen frequently.
 This can help you cover minor repairs or a few days of missed work without taking on new debt.
 Consider keeping your emergency savings in an account separate from your everyday spending, so you know what is set aside for emergencies.

-- Take advantage of any employer matches in a health savings account (HSA) and retirement plan.
-If your employer’s plan provides a match, this can give you an immediate return on your contributions, in addition to a tax benefit and potential market appreciation.
-HSAs can help you save for retirement, and they also offer tax-free withdrawals when used for qualified health care expenses.** For this reason, focus on getting any employer HSA match first and then any retirement plan match.
-Since an employer match is such a powerful tool for saving, and you can't recoup lost years, prioritize this next.
+- Take advantage of employer matches in a health savings account (HSA) and retirement plan.
+This can give you an immediate return on your contributions, in addition to a tax benefit and potential market appreciation.
+HSAs can help you save for retirement, and they offer tax-free withdrawals when used for qualified health care expenses.** For this reason, focus on getting any employer HSA match first, then any retirement plan match.

 This table illustrates the difference between paying only the minimum required and $100 extra each month on a $5,000 credit card balance.
 With the extra amount, payment time decreases from 15 years to 3.33 years, interest cost decreases from $5,487 to $1,100, and total cost decreases from $10,487 to $6,100.